INGV/webhook-py/README.md

 This project implement a web hook that exposes two generic web services, respectively: GET and POST.

-The first echoes, on the stdout and on a log file (`<project-root>/log/whook.log`), the received parameters, as couples of `name=value`
+The first one echoes, on the stdout and on a log file (`<project-root>/log/whook.log`), the received parameters, as couples of `name=value`

-The second echoes, on the stdout and on the log, file the received `json data`
+The second one echoes, on the stdout and on the log, file the received `json data`

 - The project structure supports multiple development environments with the usage of `.env` variable and `docker.compose.yml` files.
 - Designed for organizing large scale application structure.
 With the usage of `Blueprints`, `application factory` and different configs.